srsudar/dotfiles/README.md

 # point into the dotfiles/ directory directly.
 ln -s ./.vim/vimrc ./.vimrc

-# Despite liking them less and less, I still have at least one submdule that
+# Despite liking them less and less, I still have at least one submodule that
 # needs to be configured here.
 git submodule init
 git submodule update